nuuuwan/news_lk3_data/README.md

 *2024-03-08 09:26:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Vets-dispute-Pramitha-Bandaras-stray-dog-population-claim-over-data-accuracy/108-278461) · `en`

-Colombo, March 8 (Daily Mirror) - The declaration by Defence State Minister Pramitha Bandara Tennakoon in Parliament yesterday regarding the population of stray dogs in the country is without foundation and it is asserted that the State Minister issued this statement without possessing accurate data on the subject, advisor to the Association of Veterinarians for Humane Management of Animal Population,  Dr. Chamith Nanayakkara said.
+Colombo, March 8 (Daily Mirror) - The declaration by Defense State Minister Pramitha Bandara Tennakoon in Parliament yesterday regarding the population of stray dogs in the country is baseless and it is asserted that the State Minister issued this statement without possessing accurate data on the subject, advisor to the Association of Veterinarians for Humane Management of Animal Population,  Dr. Chamith Nanayakkara said.

 The State Minister said that some 6.2 million stray dogs are roaming in different parts of the country and that this situation has caused serious issues in tourist areas such as Sigiriya.